mroberts1/BOOTSTRA.386/manual/index.md

 And then, I commit a heresy.

 "If everyone is to have a computer, are there more people or companies?
-What will the demands be for a $500,000 BOOTSTRA 7000-DS series minicomputer be in the year 2000 in a world of $500 micros?"
+What will the demands be for a $500,000 FNC 7000-DS series minicomputer be in the year 2000 in a world of $500 micros?"

 I swear someone scoffed at me and to this day I'll never know who.